 Indulge in Themed Snacks and Food

-As for snacks, Springfield U.S.A. is home to the Flaming Moe (a non-alcoholic drink) and the Big Pink, a mega-sized doughnut from Lard Lad Donuts.
+As for snacks, Springfield U.S.A. is home to the Flaming Moe (a nonalcoholic drink) and the Big Pink, a mega-sized doughnut from Lard Lad Donuts.
 Despicable Me fans can find minion-inspired caramel apples and s’more treats.
 Of course, you can’t froget about Butterbeer!
-Your teens will definitely want to post about their photogenic snacks on Instagram.
+Your teens will definitely want to post about their photogenic snacks on Instagram or TikTok.
 If they need more #inspo, check out our list of the best snacks at Universal.

 Visit During Special Events

 Do your teens love horror movies?
 It could be time for their first Halloween Horror Nights event.
 It’s not recommended for children under 13, but if they can handle the thrills and chills, they’re in for a terribly entertaining night.
-If you’re traveling around the holidays, be sure to check out Grinchmas and Christmas in the Wizarding World!
+If you’re traveling around the holidays, be sure to check out Christmas in the Wizarding World and Grinchmas in Seuss Landing where you can meet the viral sensation himself, the Grinch!

 Spend Extra Time in the Wizarding World